-The Dangle postion is what is sounds like.
+The Dangle position is what it sounds like.
 You bend over your baby and let them suckle your dangling nipple.
 This position may help clogged milk ducts as gravity will help the milk flow.

-You can see the dangle position about 1 minut into the video below.
+You can see the dangle position about one minute into the video below.
 However, the mom in the video is not making an effort to make herself comfortable – something that’s very important to not get a sore back or neck, for example.

 Breastfeeding in a sling or carrier is totally possible.
-If your baby is in a carrier, you will have to lower your baby’s position and maybe loosen release the side strap to get the baby into the right position.
-But if you have to get on with your chores, feeding on the go like this can be extremely convenient.
+If your baby is in a carrier, you will have to lower your baby’s position and maybe loosen and release the side strap to get the baby into the right position.
+But if you have to get on with your chores or chase an older sibling around, feeding on the go like this can be extremely convenient.
 Depending on what and how much you loosen straps, make your baby is safe!
-To breastfeedid in a sling is essentially the same.
-Loosen and lower the sling and position your baby in the right angle and height.
-Make sure your baby can’t fall out and always keep a hand on their head or back depending on age.

 Signs that the breastfeeding position is working for you

 It’s definitely been mentioned every now and then in this article: the number one rule is comfort!
 For a breastfeeding position to be effective, both you and your baby should feel comfortable.
-If your back hurts, or an arm of leg goes numb, it’s likely not the best position for you for now.
+If your back hurts or your arm or leg goes numb, it’s likely not the best position for you for now.
 Try experimenting with other holds so you can choose what works for you.